akshaygopalkr/EM-VLM4AD/README.md

       ├── T5-Large/
 ```
 ## Running on Google Colab
-If you want to run our code on Google Colab, we have provided three different notebooks
+If you want to run our code on Google Colab, we have provided three different notebooks that can be used for training each model type and inference:
+``